learnscripture/learnscripture.net/docs/texts.rst

 available first.

-The Markov chain analysis and other methods are almost certainly only appropriate for English language texts - in fact these methods use an English thesaurus and a few sets of hard-coded English tables (e.g. for pronouns) as part of this process.
+The Markov chain analysis and other methods are almost certainly only appropriate for some languages (Indo-european, English and probably some others, represented as English+ below).
 This presents a challenge if other languages are wanted.
 In particular, the methods are likely to work badly for languages with a lot of grammatical inflections on words (which English does not have).
 For these languages, generating plausible word suggestions for the on-screen testing method would be a bigger challenge.
 Agglutinative languages such as Turkish present particular problems for Markov chain analysis, due the 'sparsity problem'.
-For this reason the word suggestion method of testing is only available for English texts currently.
+For this reason the word suggestion method of testing is only available for some languages.

 New texts and catechisms
 ========================